gepengqiang2025/SGA-YOLO/README.md

 # SGA-YOLO: A Lightweight Real-Time Object Detection Network for UAV Infrared Images

-We provide the HIT-UAV dataset of our work.
+We provide the HIT-UAV dataset used in our work.
 You can download it by the following link: [dataset](https://github.com/suojiashun/HIT-UAV-Infrared-Thermal-Dataset)

 # Overview of SGA-YOLO